-The responsibility of compliance with the Bank Secrecy Act belongs to almost everyone within a credit union, including the Board of Directors, senior management, as well as the designated BSA officer and the member-facing employees.
+The responsibility of compliance with the Bank Secrecy Act belongs to almost everyone within a Credit Union, including the Board of Directors, senior management, the designated BSA officer, and the member-facing employees.

-In addition to satisfying BSA requirements, credit unions also must comply with NCUA Rules and Regulations, which require credit unions to have an annual independent audit of their BSA compliance measures.
+In addition to satisfying BSA requirements, Credit Unions must comply with NCUA Rules and Regulations, which require an annual independent audit of their BSA compliance measures.

 The Five Pillars of BSA/AML Compliance

-In 1970, the Bank Secrecy Act (BSA) established the requirements by credit unions and other financial institutions to implement anti-money laundering (AML) and financial crimes safeguards.
+In 1970, the Bank Secrecy Act (BSA) established the requirements for Credit Unions and other financial institutions to implement anti-money laundering (AML) and financial crimes safeguards.

-For a credit union to be in compliance with the BSA, the credit union must develop and maintain procedures for fulfilling the requirements.
+For a credit union to be in compliance with the BSA, the Credit Union must develop and maintain procedures for fulfilling the requirements.
 These are known as the “four pillars” of BSA compliance.
 The U.S. Department of the Treasury’s Financial Crimes Enforcement Network added a fifth pillar in 2018.
 The five pillars are as follows:

 - Develop a program of internal safeguards to support ongoing compliance

-- Appoint a BSA Compliance Officer to maintain the financial institution’s BSA audit program and ensure it’s being followed
+- Appoint a BSA Compliance Officer to maintain the financial institution’s BSA audit program and ensure it is followed

 - Perform independent testing of BSA policies and procedures